Disaster Medicine Handbook: A Quick Reference

 Why It Matters

-Planning for disasters must intentionally account for pediatric needs from medical supplies for all ages and triage tags to psychological support and family reunification protocols.
+Planning for disasters must intentionally account for pediatric needs from medical supplies for all ages and triage tags to psychological support and guidelines for reuniting families.
 Connect and partner with pediatric experts.
 Failing to plan for children means putting a significant portion of the population at greater risk during the very moments they are most dependent on adults.

 Written by Dennis Ren